LeMinux/ConvenienceDownloader/README.md

     that contains youtubeURLs and .mp3 file paths, and it will add the cover art to each entry.

     Passing in "NO-ART" will just download the .mp3 file with no cover art.
 MP3 files that already have cover arts will not be affected by this option.
+- --keep-art

+    Use this option if you want to keep the cover art downloaded.
+By default cover arts will not be kept, so use this to keep them.

     ## Example Usage